bunyaminonum/youtube-comments-sentiment-analyses/README.md

-# YouTube Comment Analysis and Telegram Bot
+# Real-time Sentiment Analysis Pipeline for YouTube Comments

 This project collects YouTube video comments, performs sentiment analysis, and shares "negative" results on a Telegram channel.
 The project consists of three main components: